 Our Delaware County Wills attorney & Estates lawyer can assist you with the drafting of a Will and can assist you with the probate of your Will.
-As an experienced Delaware County Wills lawyer & Estates attorney in Boothwyn, PA, Michael T. Malarick is able to successfully and compassionately help you through these matters.
-If someone dies intestate (without a Will), Pennsylvania’s intestacy laws govern who gets your property, including your real estate,physical belongings, and money.
+As an experienced Delaware County Wills lawyer & Estates attorney, Michael T. Malarick is able to successfully and compassionately help you through these matters.
+If someone dies intestate (without a Will), Pennsylvania’s intestacy laws govern who gets your property, including your real estate, physical belongings, and money.
 Generally, PA intestacy laws follow your family tree and provide for your spouse or your surviving parents or children.

-Michael T. Malarick is an experienced Delaware County wills lawyer and estates attorney located in Boothwyn, PA.
-The law office of Michael T. Malarick handles wills and estates cases in and around Delaware County, Philadelphia, Boothwyn, Marcus Hook, Upper Darby, West Chester, Springfield, Havertown, Drexel Hill and more.
+Michael T. Malarick is an experienced lawyer for Willas in Delaware County, PA.
+Call our Estate planning lawyer in Delaware County, PA today for a free initial consultation.
+The law office of Michael T. Malarick handles wills and estates cases in and around Delaware County, Philadelphia, Chester County, Boothwyn, Marcus Hook, Upper Darby, West Chester, Springfield, Havertown, Drexel Hill and more.
 Call for a free initial consultation today.

 A Will allows you to determine how your property is distributed upon your death.
 You–not the Commonwealth of Pa.–name your beneficiaries.
 You–not the Commonwealth of PA–name the executor of your Will.
 You–not the Commonwealth of PA–name any necessary guardians.
 In short, you decide which of your loved ones get what upon your death.

 Pa., Code Title 20 governs Decedents, Estates & Fiduciaries.
 This Code states that “Any person 18 or more years of age who is of sound mind may make a Will”.
 20PACode2501.
 The Code states that the Will “shall be in writing” and that the Will “shall be signed by the testator”–the person who made the Will.